NUND 450. Applied Statistics. 3 Units.

-This initial course in the Doctor of Nursing Practice program examines the nature of theory, theory development in nursing, and significant conceptualizations of nursing.
-Application of mid-range theory to practice, practice change, and scholarship is explored.
-Recommended preparation: Post Masters graduate standing or permission of faculty.
+This initial course in the Doctor of Nursing Practice program will examine perspectives of the discipline, the nature of theory, theory development in nursing, and significant conceptualizations of nursing and related disciplines.
+Application of theory to practice, practice change and scholarship will be explored.

 NUND 506.
 Leadership in Organizations and Systems.
 3 Units.

 NUND 507.
-Management in Advanced Nursing Practice.
+Business Concepts in Advanced Nursing Practice.
 3 Units.

-This course is focused on management entrepreneurial concepts and issues related to advanced nursing practice.
-Seminars will focus on integrating legal, fiscal, quality improvement, and other intervening variables that affect environments of care.
+This course will focus on business concepts and issues related to advanced nursing practice leadership.
+Seminars will focus on integrating business-related ethical, legal, fiscal, and other intervening variables that affect environments of care.

 Prereq: NUND 506.